 Its arcades and its domes, its vast courtyard and its minaret make it a particularly imposing monument.

 Sometimes nicknamed the “Mosque of the Barber”, this sanctuary honours the memory of Abou Zamaa, one of the fighters during the Maghreb conquest and longtime companion of the Prophet.

 The monument was built in the 17th century; it represents the synthesis between the local style and Andalusian and Ottoman influences.

 This small mosque is exceptional for its age (9th century) and for its its facade, richly carved with inscriptions and foliage motifs.
 It is the oldest known such example in Islamic architecture.

 It is a beautiful example of the austere and elegant architecture of the Hafsid period: a courtyard paved with interlacing geometric patterns in marble, an arcade with black and white archstones, a pyramidal dome covered with green tiles...

-These two vast reservoirs formed part of a network of reservoirs and tanks.
+These vast reservoirs formed part of a network of reservoirs and tanks.
 In the Middle Ages, they represented one of the most important hydraulic works in the Muslim world.

 More about Kairouan, a Unesco World Heritage site.

 100 km west of Kairouan, the ancient site of Sbeïtla – the ancient Sufetula – is one of Tunisia's unmissable sites.

 Among its most remarkable vestiges, it has an exceptional Capitol, formed not of one, but of three juxtaposed temples.
 It is a massive monument, imposing but also poetic because of the tawny shades of the stone.
 It was dedicated to Jupiter, Juno and Minerva.